- Search The Registry

 - Teacher’s Forum

 Charles Grant Jr.

 Grant returned to the Columbia Giants and never played in the major leagues.
 Grant played for the Cuban X-Giants in 1903.
 After Sol White's Philadelphia Giants were defeated in the 1903 "colored championship", White overhauled the team including hiring Charlie Grant.
-In 1905, Grant and the Giants won the championship in 1906.
+In 1905, Grant and the Giants won the championship.
 He also played for the Fe club in 1906.
-He later played for the Lincoln Giants, Quaker Giants, New York Black Sox and Cincinnati Stars, last playing in 1916.
-Grant's 1918 military registration card lists his home address as 802 Blair Avenue in Cincinnati, Ohio, and his birth date as August 31, 1877 three years later than his accepted birth date.
+He later played for the Lincoln Giants, Quaker Giants, New York Black Sox, and Cincinnati Stars, the last playing in 1916.
+Grant's 1918 military registration card lists his home address as 802 Blair Avenue in Cincinnati, Ohio, and his birth date as August 31, 1877, three years later than his accepted birth date.
 His mother is listed as a contact at the same address and his employment as "janitor" at the same address as his home, through a company called "Thomas Emery and Sons."

 On July 9, 1932, Grant was killed while sitting in front of a Cincinnati apartment building where he worked as a janitor.
 A passing automobile hit him after its tire exploded.
 Grant was buried in Spring Grove Cemetery and his grave is a short distance from fellow second baseman, Baseball Hall of Fame member Miller Huggins.